Edward Burr Van Vleck

-Edward Burr Van Vleck (June 7, 1863, Middletown, Connecticut – June 3, 1943, Madison, Wisconsin) was an American mathematician.
+Edward Burr Van Vleck (June 7, 1863 – June 2, 1943) was an American mathematician.

 Early life

 Van Vleck was born June 7, 1863, Middletown, Connecticut.
-He was the son of astronomer John Monroe Van Vleck, he graduated from Wesleyan University in 1884, attended Johns Hopkins in 1885–87, and studied at Göttingen (Ph.D., 1893).
+He was the son of astronomer John Monroe Van Vleck, he graduated from Wesleyan University in 1884, attended Johns Hopkins in 1885–1887, and studied at Göttingen (Ph.D., 1893).
 He also received 1 July 1914 an honorary doctorate of the University of Groningen (The Netherlands).
 He was assistant professor and professor at Wesleyan (1895–1906), and after 1906 a professor at the University of Wisconsin–Madison, where the mathematics building is named after him.
 His doctoral students include H. S. Wall.
-In 1913 he became president of the American Mathematical Society, of whose Transactions he had been first associate editor (1902–05) and then editor (1905–10).
-He was the author of Theory of Divergent Series and Algebraic Continued Fractions (1903), and of several monographs in mathematical journals.
-His son, John Hasbrouck Van Vleck, was a notable physicist who received the Nobel Prize in 1977.
+In 1913 he became president of the American Mathematical Society, of whose Transactions he had been first associate editor (1902–1905) and then editor (1905–1910).
+He was the author of Theory of Divergent Series and Algebraic Continued Fractions (1903) and of several monographs in mathematical journals.
+His son, John Hasbrouck Van Vleck, was a notable physicist and received the Nobel Prize in 1977.